abu-al-hol/Mountainland_Ski/README.md

 # Mountainland Ski Retail Analytics Warehouse

-> A synthetic retail analytics ecosystem built with Python, Streamlit, SQLite, SQL, and BigQuery concepts.
-The data created is a generally realistic amalgamation of market data and sales data.
-All students of data technologies and analysis learn the basics, and one day they land a job and suddenly they are confronted with massive databases, expansive cloud infrastructure, and a whirlwind of new business and domain issues to learn.
-At Mountainland Tech we teach 9 months of technologies and then students are expected to make a capstone project, not unlike this one, that draws on all skills we teach here and are critical for success in data oriented careers.
+> A synthetic retail analytics ecosystem built with Python, Streamlit, SQLite, SQL, and BigQuery-inspired cloud data concepts.
+The dataset is designed to simulate a realistic blend of retail sales and syndicated market data, giving students exposure to the types of analytical environments they are likely to encounter in industry.

+Most students begin by learning foundational tools and techniques in analytics, databases, programming, and visualization.
+But when they enter the workforce, they are suddenly confronted with massive datasets, cloud platforms, complex business logic, and entirely new domains to understand.
+This project is designed to help bridge that gap.

+At Mountainland Technical College, students spend nine months learning modern data technologies before completing a capstone project that integrates the full range of skills taught in the program.
+Projects like this one are intended to simulate real-world analytical ecosystems and provide hands-on experience with the workflows, tools, and problem-solving approaches that are critical for success in data and analytics careers.

 Created for:
 - Mountainland Technical College students